-Two main root crops are grown in the EU; these are sugar beet, grown on 1.7 million hectares across the EU in 2018, and potatoes, also grown on 1.7 million hectares.
-Other root crops like fodder beet, fodder kale, rutabaga, fodder carrot, turnips are specialist crops grown on a combined total of only an estimated 0.1 million hectares.
+Two main root crops are grown in the EU, namely sugar beet, grown on 1.5 million hectares across the EU-27 in 2019, and potatoes, grown on 1.6 million hectares.
+Other root crops like fodder beet, fodder kale, rutabaga, fodder carrot and turnips are specialist crops grown on a combined total of only an estimated 0.1 million hectares.

 The EU is the world’s leading producer of sugar beet, accounting for about one half of global production.
 However, only 20 % of the world’s sugar production comes from sugar beet, the other 80% being produced from sugar cane .

 The EU sugar market was regulated by production quotas until September 2017.
 The European Commission’s Directorate-General for Agriculture and Rural development then established a Sugar Market Observatory in order to provide the EU sugar sector with more transparency by means of disseminating market data and short-term analysis in a timely manner.

 Sugar beet production levelled out in 2019 after a drop from the post-quota high in 2017; potato production rebounded strongly in 2019